MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 With the **Open in Excel** action, you can make changes to the records in Excel, but you can't publish the changes back to [!INCLUDE[prod_short](includes/prod_short.md)].
 You can only save the changes to the Excel file, without affecting data in [!INCLUDE[prod_short](includes/prod_short.md)].

-- With this action, Excel respects any filters on the page that limit the records shown.
-The Excel workbook will contain the same rows and columns that appear on the page in [!INCLUDE[prod_short](includes/prod_short.md)].
+- Excel respects filters on the page that limit the records shown.
+The Excel workbook has the same rows and columns that appear on the page in [!INCLUDE[prod_short](includes/prod_short.md)].
 - This action works on both Windows and macOS.
 - [!INCLUDE[open-edit-excel](includes/open-and-edit-excel.md)]